 Should the 3 minutes have elapsed before you managed all that, the simulated device will again reset, clearing the temporary settings and reverting back to the initial MAC address.
-Just start the simulator again and repeat this step.
-While the project is waiting for the critical network changes to be validated you will notice that the LCD doesn't display anything.
-As soon as the validation sequence has been completed also the LCD display demonstration will start running as normal.
+Just start the simulator again and repeat the process.

-13. Now you may be thinking that it is all well and good having a web server running on a device, sitting somewhere on the Internet but you probably want to use the device for controlling something - in its simplest form by switching something on or off.
+14. Now you may be thinking that it is all well and good having a web server running on a device, sitting somewhere on the Internet but you probably want to use the device for controlling something - in its simplest form by switching something on or off.
 Using a relay this could be something quite powerful which can also have really useful benefits; imagine browsing to your device and commanding it to open the blinds or turn on the lawn sprinkler...the list of possibilities is almost endless...
-Look at the simulated M5223X and imagine that you have connected your lawn sprinkler to the output Port TC2.
-Presently it is at the state input '1' [signified by '^'], the default state when the software starts since there is a pull-up in the device.
+Look at the simulated i.MX RT and imagine that you have connected your lawn sprinkler to the output Port GPIO1-18 (known as pad GPIO_AD_B1_02 too].
+Presently it is at the state input '1' [signified by '^'], the default state when the software starts since there is a pull-up on the port.
 Now click on the link menu page to open an I/O window - it is shown in the following screen shot.
-Notice that the port TC2 is being displayed as an input and its digital value as active ('1') in its check box.
+Notice that the port GPIO1-18 is being displayed as an input and its digital value as active ('1') in its check box.

-Do a quick test: Hover your mouse over the port TC bit 2 in the simulator - it will tell you which pin it is on your device.
+Do a quick test: Hover your mouse over the port GPIO-18 in the simulator - it will tell you which pin it is on your device.
 Now click - this has toggled the simulated input (each time you click, it will change state again) - leave it at the low state '0', displayed as 'v'.
-Now refresh the I/O web page by clicking in the Refresh button.
+Now refresh the I/O web page by clicking on the "Refresh" button.
 What is the web page now displaying?
 If it is behaving correctly it will of course be displaying the new port input state.